diyefi/Puma-HowTo/doc/spin1/configuring_bom.md

   - Enter 1
   - Only wide-band lambdas are supported at this time.

-- **EGT**: Exhaust thermistor?
+- **EGT**: Thermocouple driver
   - You'll probably not need this.

 - **TCPL**: Thermistors
   - In most cases, you'll use two: One for the inlet air temperature, another for the coolant temperature.
+This includes the filtering circuitry, not the sensors.

-- **AN**: Miscellaneous analog???
+- **AN**: General purpose analog inputs
-  - ????
+  - Spin 1 doesn't need this.

 - **STP**: Stepper driver
-  - Unsupported?
+  - Untested, and no firmware to drive it yet.

-- **ANP**: Analog protection circuits?
+- **ANP**: Analog protection circuits
-  - Max-out; cheap passive components?
+  - Max-out; Protection diodes (Schottky, SOD123 package).
+This way the board is protected against voltage spikes and other harmful stuff.

-- **DGP**: Digital protection circuits?
+- **DGP**: Digital protection circuits
-  - Max-out; cheap passive components?
+  - Max-out; Protection zeners (5v1, SOD123 package).
+You'll probably not need this.